Psychological stress and sleep: Development of occupational stress

-Risk Factors and Interventions
+Risk factors and interventions

-Combining high levels of stress and a lack of sleep affects the day-to-day life of humans.
-For example, work performance often suffers under these conditions.
-Individuals suffering from stress and sleep deprivation also tend to have higher levels of absenteeism and take a greater number of sick days compared to their peers.
-When adequate amounts of sleep are not obtained, individuals are at a greater risk for developing heart disease, diabetes, hypertension, muscle pain, headaches, and a series of mental health problems.
-There is a strong association between lack of sleep and increased irritability, depression, and anxiety disorders.
-The working memory of individuals experiencing sleep deprivation is also affected.
+Stress and sleep deprivation can negatively impact daily life.
+These factors often lead to decreased work performance, increased absenteeism, and a higher risk of illness.
+People who consistently lack sleep are more susceptible to heart disease, diabetes, and mental health issues such as depression and anxiety.

-There are various methods and practices that individuals can engage in to lower their levels of stress and optimize their sleep.
-Employers should address possible stressors within the work environment.
-Employers need to monitor the workloads and schedules of their employees to minimize burnout, but more importantly to prioritize the health of their workers.
-Providing training and clearly stating the expectations of an employee will help employees to better understand their role in the workplace.
-By building a positive work environment, employees will feel supported by their superiors and experience less stress in their daily life.
-An essential first step for employees is to acknowledge the stressor in their life.
-On an individual basis, employees experiencing high levels of stress and restlessness can engage in cognitive-behavioral interventions to manage their stress.
+To combat these problems, individuals and employers can take steps to reduce stress and improve sleep.
+Employers can create healthier work environments by managing workloads, setting clear expectations, and fostering a supportive atmosphere.
+Employees can benefit from stress management techniques like cognitive-behavioral therapy and self-care practices.
 Practicing simple self-care routines and setting aside time for the things that one enjoys will aid in minimizing the levels of stress that employees experience.

-Performance and Attention Context
+Performance and attention context

 While stress and sleep greatly impact each other, their effect permeates into many more aspects of daily life.
 One specific concern is the harmful effects on cognitive performance and attention span.
 In addition, sleep deprivation can cause a change in perceptions as well.
 Being sleep-deprived for 24 hours leads to a dramatic decrease in cognitive performance tests similar to college exams, and causes individuals to have false perceptions about their performance.
 Hence, sleep-deprived individuals are cognitively performing worse but are not aware of it.
 In addition to cognitive performance, sleep deprivation can cause a decreased attention span on specific tasks at hand.
 This has further implications such as making more mistakes or not being as efficient.
 It can become a cycle of high stress, poor sleep, and lack of attention when these three things are intermixed.